-Limits of the selected approach:
+Limit of the approach adopted

 The best-in-class approach does not in principle exclude any business sector.
 All economic sectors are therefore represented with this approach and the UCI may thus be exposed to certain controversial sectors.
-To limit the potential non-financial risks of these sectors, the UCI also applies the Amundi exclusion policy for coal and tobacco (details of this policy can be found in the Amundi Responsible Investment Policy available on the website at www.amundi.fr) as well as the Group's commitment policy.
+To limit the potential non-financial risks of these sectors, the UCI also applies the exclusions mentioned above and, in particular, the Amundi coal and tobacco exclusion policy (details of which can be found in the Amundi Responsible Investment Policy available on the website at www.amundi.co.uk) as well as the Group's engagement policy.